 What should you take away from this blog post?

 - Try black walnuts sometime – give them a chance.

-- Plant some spinach seed in October.
+- Plant some spinach seed in October and early March.
 So easy and the best tasting spinach you will ever have.

 - We got ripped off with almost no snow this winter.
 But the weather scientists were right again this time (albeit at the low end).
 Remember friends that a forecast is a prediction with probability around it.
 It is neither a statement of fact nor a Nostrodamian vision.
 It is a probabilistic forecast.